phpearth/docs/general/english-language.md

 ---
 title: "My first language is not English.
 Why do I have to speak English language in your group?
-Isnt't that discriminative towards other languages and cultures?"
+Isn't that discrimination towards other languages and cultures?"
 read_time: "1 min"
 updated: "october 29, 2014"
+group: "general"
+permalink: "/faq/why-do-i-have-to-speak-english-in-this-group/"
 ---

 In this large [Facebook group](https://facebook.com/groups/2204685680) main speaking language and also language of the shared content